Hidden Publish Date Finder

 Why do publishers hide dates?

-There are several common (and often rational) reasons publishers choose not to display dates:
+Here are the most common reasons publishers choose not to display dates:

 - To avoid users dismissing content as “outdated” without reading it